Arab Christians: Israel

 Arab Christians are one of the most educated groups in Israel.
-Maariv has described the Christian Arabs sectors as "the most successful in education system".
+Maariv has described the Christian Arab sectors as "the most successful in the education system".
 Statistically, Christian Arabs in Israel have the highest rates of educational attainment among all religious communities.
 According to a data by Israel Central Bureau of Statistics in 2010, 63% of Israeli Christian Arabs have had college or postgraduate education, the highest of any religious and ethno-religious group.
 Christian Arabs also have one of the highest rates of success in the matriculation examinations per capita, (73.9%) in 2016 both in comparison to Muslims, Druze, Jews and all students in the Israeli education system as a group.
 Arab Christians were also the vanguard in terms of eligibility for higher education.
 They have attained a bachelor's degree and academic degree more than Jewish, Muslims and Druze per capita.
 The rate of students studying in the field of medicine was also higher among the Christian Arab students, compared with all the students from other sectors.
 Despite the fact that Arab Christians only represent 2.1% of the total Israeli population, in 2014 they accounted for 17.0% of the country's university students, and for 14.4% of its college students.
 Socio-economically, Arab Christians are closer to the Jewish population than to the Muslim population.
 They have the lowest incidence of poverty and the lowest percentage of unemployment which is 4.9% compared to 6.5% among Jewish men and women.
 They have also the highest median household income among Arab citizens of Israel and second highest median household income among the Israeli ethno-religious groups.
 According to study the majority of Christians in Israel (68.2 per cent) are employed in the service sector, i.e. banks, insurance companies, schools, tourism, hospitals etc. Among Arab Christians in Israel, some emphasize pan-Arabism, whilst a small minority enlists in the Israel Defense Forces.